 West Midland sets carried the WM logo on the blue stripe under the first passenger window on the drivers side.
 Two examples can be seen in Tyseley depot in 1980.
 Ian Francis.

-The refurbished livery did not last long as it was too difficult to keep clean, and was superseded around 1979 by blue and grey - as seen in this image of 51128 (C330) at Coryton Halt (Cardiff) in 1983.
+The refurbished livery did not last long, often being quoted as it too difficult to keep clean, and was superseded around 1979 by blue and grey - as seen in this image of 51128 (C330) at Coryton Halt (Cardiff) in 1983.
 Nicky Reason.
 Not all of the Class 116 vehicles were refurbished, and a small number remained rail blue well into the 1980s, though by this date most cars whether refurbished or not were at least repainted blue and grey.
 By 1986 only one 3-car set remained in all over rail blue livery, this unit was made up of cars, 53867/59372/53920.
 Originally allocated to Plymouth carrying set number LA322, then moving to Cardiff, Stratford, Tyseley and finally Manchester Newton Heath by 1988, being scrapped later that year.

 The Scottish units were all eventually painted blue and grey and most carried the Greater Glasgow double ‘G’ symbol and the branding, ‘Trans-Clyde’ on one side of each driving car.
 The order of these markings would vary, the GG was normally first (or not carried) but as seen in this image of SC53823 at Falkirk Grahamston it was sometimes reversed.
 Circa 1986.
 Andrew McConnell.
 Set numbers applied to the ScR units initially took the form of a black stencilled three digit number carried on the cab front similar to those on the WR, this had been the practice in southern Scotland since 1966.
 These were subsequently revised in 1981 to also identify the vehicle class becoming six digits in the same way as the EMU vehicles operating in Scotland, a set numbering system that was subsequently adopted on other regions.